Skaendo/csb-extras/README.md

 # csb-extras
 Extras to compliment WillySR's Cinnamon SlackBuilds

 These are completely experimental, kludged together and will probably break your system if not entirely blow up your computer.
+No warranty or guarantees are implied or given.

 USE AT YOUR OWN RISK!